CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/data_onboarding.md

 ## How to Install and Configure the FortiGate Add-on:

-1. Install the Add-on on the Heavy Forwarder (Reference).
+1. Install the Add-on on the Heavy Forwarder (Reference) (TODO - incorrect reference link).

 2. Configure the Add-on on the Heavy Forwarder.
-    * Getting data into Splunk (Reference).
+    * Getting data into Splunk (Reference) (TODO - incorrect reference link).
     * Create an index named **fortigate** or update the macro definition in Cyences’ configuration page.

 3. Install the Add-on on the Search Head.